Park & Grounds - VALLEY VIEW LAKES & LODGES, North Devon

-The Park has two stocked fishing lakes at its centre, the larger of the lakes has Carp up to 20lbs and Tench, and the smaller of the lakes has Trout and Golden Orfe.
+The Park has two stocked fishing lakes at its centre, the larger of the lakes has Carp up to 20lbs, Tench, Rudd, Roach and Golden Orfe.
+The smaller of the two lakes has Carp up to 9lbs, Tench, Rudd, Roach and Golden Orfe.
+Fishing is only allowed for guests, we do not allow Day Tickets fishing at all.
 A small stream and the Lydeland Water River border the property, which has a total of 8.5 acres for you to explore.
 The main area of interest is the woodland, which has the river running down its entire length.

 The woodland is split into two different woodland types 1.
 Wet valley bottom woodland and 2.
 Secondary broadleaved woodland along the sloped area.